Introduction

-We support wide variety of data sources and variety of data formats.
+In C Teleport we support wide variety of methods and data formats.

 Here is an overview of possible options for data exchange:

-You create a WebService/API.
-C Teleport is requesting this API to collect required data.
-Format of the response can be JSON (recommended), XML, CSV or other formats.
+You expose a WebService/API.
+C Teleport calls this API to collect required data and push information to your system.
+Format of the message can be JSON (recommended), XML, CSV or others.

 2. File export